anvix9/anvix-c.github.io/_posts/2024-08-09-Rote-Learning-How-does-it-relate-with-human-and-machines.md

 <br/>

 <p style="text-align: justify;">
 How did I come up with an understanding of English?
 I remembered being in high school and realizing I was able now to understand with good familiarity the language and felt surprised.
-How did this happen?Now that I am trying to be 'familiar' with Spanish, I am lucky to have this introspection thought on how we really learn a new language.
+How did this happen?
+Now that I am trying to be 'familiar' with Spanish, I am lucky to have this introspection thought on how we really learn a new language.
 What are the inner processes of it?
 </p>

 <br/>